-Cave Scene: In the early seventies - in real life, not fantasy - a researcher named David Rosenhan conducted an experiment that attempted to examine just how well the psychiatric community diagnosed craziness.
+The cave scene: In the early seventies — in real life, not fantasy — a researcher named David Rosenhan conducted an experiment that attempted to examine just how well the psychiatric community diagnosed craziness.
 It did not go well.
 A handful of research confederates posed as "fake" schizophrenics, entering an inpatient hospital with reports of hallucinations.
-Once inside they proceeded to act like their normal, high achieving selves every single moment leading up to discharge.
-Unfortunately they were not allowed to leave without a schizophrenia label and prescription for psychoactive medications.
+Once inside, they proceeded to act like their normal, high achieving selves every single moment leading up to discharge.
+Unfortunately, they were not allowed to leave without a schizophrenia label and prescription for psychoactive medications.

-You may recognize remnants of this study in the cave scene, as a psychologist, a.k.a figment of Teddy's imagination, rails against the catch-22 of being pronounced insane despite being sane.
+You may recognize remnants of this study in the cave scene, as a psychologist (a figment of Teddy's imagination) rails against the catch-22 of being pronounced insane despite being sane.
 Of course, this scene is a major melodramatic leap from reality.
-Paranoid if not vindictive psychiatrists, outdated if not illogical treatment approaches and helpless if not martyred patients is the stuff of the distant past if not absurdist conspiracy.
+Paranoid and vindictive psychiatrists, outdated and illogical treatment approaches, and helpless or martyred patients are the stuff of the distant past if not absurdist conspiracy.
 The current reality is that diagnosis remains a complex mixture of art and science with psychological training consisting of gold standard scientific measures and astute, non-judgmental clinical perspectives.
 In fact, the field has entered unchartered territory with regard to patient rights, a balanced power dynamic between treator and treatee and well-reasoned, empirically-supported treatment.
-If only the reality was as edge-of-your-seat suspenseful...
+If only the reality was as edge-of-your-seat suspenseful.

-Final Scene: Are we really to believe that the likable and accomplished Teddy (no prior history of mental illness on top of a clear pattern of resiliency), goes crazy from a familial trauma, then repeatedly breaks through his delusional mindset during treatment, only to revert back to crazy mode like a music CD stuck on repeat?
-Although individual differences and the delicate, volatile blend of genes, environment and personality can make the prognosis of persistent illness an erratic, sometimes chronic endeavor, the stuck-on-repeat ending does not make sense.
-Once again "Shutter Island" is in need of an update, as mental illness is presented in the archaic medical model format in which a psychic "virus" arises, sneaks up on the mentally healthy mind with relative ease, causes irreversible damage and refuses to ever let go.
-If you ask me this final scene is the craziest thing in the whole movie, and that's saying something...
+The final scene: Are we really to believe that the likable and accomplished Teddy (no prior history of mental illness on top of a clear pattern of resiliency), goes crazy from a familial trauma, then repeatedly breaks through his delusional mindset during treatment, only to revert back to crazy mode like a record stuck on repeat?
+Although individual differences and the delicate, volatile blend of genes, environment, and personality can make the prognosis of persistent illness an erratic, sometimes chronic endeavor, the stuck-on-repeat ending does not make sense.
+Once again "Shutter Island" is in need of an update, as mental illness is presented in the archaic medical model format in which a psychic "virus" arises, sneaks up on the mentally healthy mind with relative ease, causes irreversible damage, and refuses to ever let go.
+If you ask me this final scene is the craziest thing in the whole movie, and that's saying something.